abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 ` feat: enable each doctor to upload,read medical record for patient for specific appointment ` Nov/09 **Purpose:**
 < now the doctor can upload,read medical consultation for booked patients for specific appointment >

+### Commit

+`  feat: enable the patient to access his medical record with associated lab result for each appointment` Nov/10 **Purpose:**
+< now the patient can access his medical record and see the results with lab result that is associated with each medical record for every completed appointment >